dreamingspires/mMass/README.md

 The resulting application will be built inside `./dist/mMass`.

+Finally, package the application into a `.zip` archive for easier distribution.
+You can do this by launching `Finder`, right-clicking on the application, and selecting `Compress "mMass"`.

 ## Contributing

 Issues can be file in the GitHub bug tracker.
 PRs welcomed!